-- The starting salary is currently at a minimum DKK 309,109 including annual supplement (+ pension up to DKK 42,699).
+- The starting salary is currently at a minimum DKK 331,125 (approx. €43,750) including annual supplement (+ pension at a minimum DKK 53,811).
 Negotiation for salary supplement is possible.

-- As criteria for the assessment of your qualifications emphasis will also be laid on previous publications (if any) and relevant work experience.
+- As criteria for the assessment of your qualifications, emphasis will also be laid on previous publications (if any) and relevant work experience.

 How to Apply